UO-CIS211/UO-CIS211.github.io/chapters/07_1_Functional.md

 * Functions as values are sometimes more useful than classes when functions are natural building blocks, especially when we don't have as much need to maintain complex state.
-  Functions make good building blocks when what we need
+  Functions also make good building blocks even if state is complex but more uniform than the functions we want to apply.

 Sometimes either approach would be about equally applicable.
 For example, in our calculator project, instead of creating